Hyper-Independence in Relationships: Origins, Consequences, and the Link to Avoidant Attachment

 Striking a balance between individuality and togetherness is essential for fostering healthy and fulfilling partnerships.
 In this post, we will explore the concept of hyper-independence in relationships, its potential consequences, and provide insights on how to begin to cultivate a healthy balance.

-Hyper-independence in a relationship refers to a dynamic where one or both partners prioritise their individuality and personal needs and wishes to such an extent that it hinders emotional connection, intimacy, and shared experiences.
+Hyper-independence is a focus on independence that comes at the expense of connection.
+In a relationship, hyper-independence creates a dynamic where one or both partners prioritise their individuality and personal needs and wishes to such an extent that it hinders emotional depth, intimacy, and shared experiences.

 It may manifest as a reluctance to rely on another person or to be relied upon, a struggle to connect deeply with a partner, difficulties with compromise and accommodating others, or a desire for excessive personal space and autonomy.